 Under other options, you should also be able to override your current GPS location.
 This means your GPS location will always be in sync with the VPN server location.
 And no, it will never affect your use of Google Maps.

-For me, this is important because the VPN “tricks” my banking app to thinking I’m in the USA, so I can log in with no issues.
+For me, this is important because the VPN “tricks” my banking app into thinking I’m in the USA, so I can log in with no issues.

 You can also choose to make your device invisible to other devices in your area.
 This can prevent IoT attacks, but since I connect my phone to my stereo system through Bluetooth, I decided to keep this disabled.